0xF444/PMA-Summaries/Part 1/PMA Part 1 Summary.md

 &#8594; Use *hashing* to uniquely identify samples or "label" them.

 &#8594; Search through the *strings* of a program to get an idea of what the executable does
->**Note**: Strings are either stored in ASCII or Unicode, ASCII is stored 1 byte at a time while unicode is stored in 2 bytes, each with a null terminator (0x00)
+>**Note**: Strings are either stored in ASCII or Unicode, ASCII is stored 1 byte at a time while Unicode is stored in 2 bytes, each with a null terminator (0x00)

 &#8594; Packing and Obfuscation makes analysis more difficult.